Summary

 - After the backup is successful, click Next.

-- Click on the Browse button beside the Inventory box.
+- Click the Browse button beside the Inventory box.

 - Select the CSV file that you want to import into Sage 50 Accounting.

-- Sage 50 Accounting will show a log of all the Price lists that were updated, and the reason why some were not added (if there were any).
+- Sage 50 will show a log of all the Price lists that you updated.
+If the program didn't update some price lists, it'll indicate the reason.

-- The order of the items inside the import file does not matter.
+- The order of the items inside the import file doesn’t matter.

-- Do not add a new inventory item to the price list import file.
-It will have the message "Skipping item .
-Item not found" pop up.
+- Don’t add a new inventory item to the price list import file.
+It will have the message "Skipping item.
+Item not found" pop-up.

-- If there is a new inventory item on the price list import file and that item is not in the inventory list on the database, please add the inventory item first before importing the price list.
-See Exporting and importing inventory and services data using CSV format.
+- If there’s a new inventory item on the price list import file that's not in the inventory list on the database,